Welcome to today's edition of the Rush 24-7 podcast.

 He understands in a way that is tied to all of his beliefs about lifting everyone up.

-You seen his seen his guest, his little beach house.
+You seen his guests, his little beach house?

-Uh, Ms. Michelson's decision after a career in the women's movement, which by the way, I as I say for I love the women's.
+Ms. Michelson's decision after a career in the women's movement, which, by the way, I, as I say, I love the women's.

 Don't get the wrong idea here.

-I love the women's movement, especially with walking behind it.
+I love the women's movement, especially when walking behind it.

-Some suggest Miss Michaelman still fuming over a 2005 speech in when which Mrs. Bill Clinton called abortion a sad, even tragic choice to many, many women.
+Some suggest Ms. Michaelman is still fuming over a 2005 speech in which Mrs. Bill Clinton called abortion a sad, even tragic choice to many, many women.

-Still, uh Michaelman acknowledges that some of her enthusiasm for the Bret girl springs from an intangible affinity she can't quite explain.
+Still, Michelman acknowledges that some of her enthusiasm for the Brett girl springs from an intangible affinity she can't quite explain.

-So John Edwards uh on tap now, according to one of the nation's largest uh abortion rights supporters to become the first woman president uh in the United States.
+So, John Edwards, on tap now, according to one of the nation's largest abortion rights supporters, to become the first woman president in the United States.

-Uh first black president, the uh Bill Clinton, that that barrier is broken.
+A first black president, Bill Clinton, that barrier is broken.

 Sometimes all you can do is laugh at these people.

-Speaking of the Breck Girl, his campaign announced yesterday that he will skip the Nevada Democratic Party's planned August presidential debate.
+Speaking of the Brett girl, his campaign announced yesterday that he will skip the Nevada Democratic Party's planned August presidential debate.

 The move sparked an outcry, particularly among liberals and activist bloggers who accused Fox of being too sympathetic to Republicans and demanded the Democrat candidates boycott the forum.

-Uh move on the civic communication director uh uh uh uh Adam Green said, We want to we want to send a clear message to voters, the media and the presidential candidates of Fox is part of the right wing smear machine, not a legitimate source of news.
+Move on, Civic Communication Director Adam Green said, We want to send a clear message to voters, the media, and the presidential candidates that Fox is part of the right-wing smear machine, not a legitimate source of news.

 Why do you think they want to have their debate on the Fox News channel?